FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_launch_rhel/st_launch_server.md

 6. Add Tags.
 7. Specify unique names, so you can easily distinguish between instances.
 8. Specify the Security Groups.
-9. Assign all SecureTransport Servers to the previously created Security Group as described in the [](../../st_create_secgroups)<a href="../../st_create_secgroups" class="MCXref xref">Create Security Groups and Network Access Lists</a> section.
+9. Assign all SecureTransport Servers to the previously created Security Group as described in the [](../../st_create_secgroups)[Create Security Groups and Network Access Lists](../../st_create_secgroups) section.